Co-funding for MSCA COFUND doctoral programmes

 Terms and conditions

 The application to the Knowledge Foundation must concern co-funding of an MSCA COFUND doctoral programme conducted in collaboration with the business sector.
-To be eligible for co-funding, the university must subsequently submit an application under MSCA COFUND 2026, and that application must be approved.
+To be eligible for co-funding, the university must subsequently submit an application under MSCA COFUND 2027, and that application must be approved.

 The project, i.e., the doctoral programme, must be planned and implemented in accordance with the call requirements for MSCA COFUND.
-The call for MSCA COFUND 2026 is expected to be published by the EU at the turn of November/December 2025 and will be available via the EU Funding & Tenders Portal.

 Applicants: Universities within the Knowledge Foundation’s target group.
 The programme can be carried out in collaboration between research and education environments at several universities.
 Read more about the universities we support.
+It is also possible to apply for funding as a co-applicant institution if a target group university is a co-applicant in an international application, or in a national application where another Swedish university outside the Foundation’s target group is the main applicant.

 Business sector co-funding requirements: No requirement.